rogerta/dnd-dice/README.md

 **1+1**
 Roll the die with eight sides once, then add 1.
 That is, if **D** is omitted then **d** can also be omitted.

+**0+1**
+Always results in the number 1.
+The die, if specified, is unimportant.
+For example, a blowgun always does 1 damage.

 **d42**
 Roll the die with 42 sides once.
 Probably not very useful for D&D.